chanzuckerberg/single-cell-curation/schema/2.0.0/corpora_schema.md

     </tr>
    <tr>
       <th>Value</th>
         <td>categorical with <code>str</code> categories.
-MUST be the term that best describes the tissue that this cell was derived from, depending on the type of biological sample:
+This MUST be the term that best describes the tissue that this cell was derived from, depending on the type of biological sample:
           <br><br>
           <table>
           <thead>